EdMaxPrime/cs127-restaurants/README.md

 <img width="664" alt="Screen Shot 2021-12-10 at 2 10 04 AM" src="https://user-images.githubusercontent.com/92804326/145532557-8a5fac3f-f9db-4f45-997d-3f551416e8e0.png">

 This bar chart shows the proportion of restaurants that serve alcohol to the total number of restaurants in the borough.
 Brooklyn is average in terms of serving alcohol, but has the lowest percentage out of the 5 boroughs.
-We listed safety as one of our top 3 most important qualities for outdoor dining.
 This data reflects one aspect of safety in Brooklyn, which is that the lower amount of alcohol-serving restaurants can make the neighborhoods safer.
 Some community boards are keen to preserve the residential character of their neighborhoods, and so they don't approve liquor licenses.
 Our neighborhoods are also generally family-oriented, primarily Bay Ridge, which could be a reason for Brooklyn’s lowest percentage.

 ## Neighborhood Pages: